SeanKilleen/seankilleen.github.io/_posts/2024-11-10-til-kubernetes-auto-scaling-and-requests-vs-limits.md

   - kubernetes
   - devops
 date: 2024-11-10 14:20 -0500
+# cSpell:words Belgrave
 ---
 I recently revised an incorrect mental model I had about Kubernetes as part of a strange experience, and I figured I'd share here in case it helps someone else.

 ## Background / Challenge

-* I have a Horizontal Pod Autoscaler set to scale at 80% CPU or 80% RAM, with a minimum of 2 pods and a max of 5.
+* I have a Horizontal Pod Auto-scaler set to scale at 80% CPU or 80% RAM, with a minimum of 2 pods and a max of 5.
 * I've given these pods limits of 1GB RAM (throwing some more resources at a problem temporarily :wink: )
 * I recently saw my HPA set the pod count to 3.
 So I'm curious (maybe these things are just hogging RAM?)
 * I see the RAM threshold as 84/80 on the HPA, even with 3 running
-* However, I check our instance of Goldilocks which is giving us recommendations from a vertical pod autoscaler (in observe-only mode) -- and it's telling me I can set our resources way lower.
+* However, I check our instance of Goldilocks which is giving us recommendations from a vertical pod auto-scaler (in observe-only mode) -- and it's telling me I can set our resources way lower.
 * So I run `kubectl top pods --all-namespaces --sort-by=memory` ...and I see the pods are using 145mi, 118mi, 115mi -- far from the 1024mi I specified